dotnet/fsharp/docs/reusing-typecheck-results.md

 So here, we can serialize and cache imported IL - we'll need to evaluate and benchmark if per assembly or per assembly block (cases like  System.*.dll).
 We'll apply this for the cross-project case, to not reimport IL for repeating assemblies but instead restore it from the cache - by adding a cross-project intermediate file location to be coordinated with MSBuild properties.

-This will be a smaller gain for any particular project but a big accummulated one for large multi-project solutions.
+This will be a smaller gain for any particular project but a big accumulated one for large multi-project solutions.

 ## Testing and benchmarking